shsagir/play-area-sync/docs/htaccess.md

 ## Using .htaccess

 You usually will not have to wrangle with `.htaccess`.
-Modern frameworks and CMS come with predefined ones, that are also managed.
+Modern frameworks and CMS come with predefined ones, and some are also managed.
 You will also find examples in context on these help pages here on fortrabbit.
-Following are common categories of usage with examples:
+Here are a couple of common categories of usage with examples:

 ### Redirects